 Tip #5: Boardwalk Restaurant

-The iconic creek-side restaurant, part of the Dubai Creek Resort, has been operating for over 27 years, serving Mediterranean food as an inside and outside dining experience.
-For breakfast, lunch and dinner you can enjoy the wooden deck with breathtaking water view and the famous Boardwalk fish & chips.
+This iconic creekside restaurant, part of the Dubai Creek Resort, has been operating for over 27 years, serving Mediterranean food in both indoor and outdoor settings.
+For breakfast, lunch, and dinner, you can enjoy the wooden deck with breathtaking water views and the famous Boardwalk fish & chips.

 -